bouncychair/bouncychair/README.md

-### Hi there 👋
+### Welcome to my profile

-⚡Currently studying at NHL Stenden Unviersity of Applied Sciences in Emmen
+# Currently studying BSc Information Technology at NHL Stenden Unviersity of Applied Sciences in Emmen
 <!--
 **bouncychair/bouncychair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.